gt-crnch-rg/lucata-pathfinder-tutorial/README.md

 ## Acknowledgments
 This tutorial information is funded in part by NSF CNS #2016701, "Rogues Gallery: A Community Research Infrastructure for Post-Moore Computing".
 We are greatly appreciative of the assistance from Lucata for slides that we have included as well as general support and assistance in supporting the Pthfinder platform.

+### Previous Versions of This Tutorial

+The initial version of the tutorial material was developed by Janice McMahon with help from Jeffrey Young for the notebooks.

+* PEARC 2021
+* PEARC 2019